Celiac Disease and Constipation (and how to relieve it)

 For example, are you eating a balance of fruits, vegetables, a whole grains?
 These foods provide essential sources of fiber that help keep you bowel movements regular.

-Lifestyle and Routine Changes
+Constipation and Routine Changes

 Your overall lifestyle and routine changes could impact your pooping scheduled.